pagkly/Zed/Investopedia3/Exchange Traded Fund – ETFs.md

 Since ETFs have become increasingly popular with investors, many new funds have been created resulting in low trading volumes for some of them.
 The result can lead to investors not being able to buy and sell shares of a low-volume ETF easily.

 Concerns have surfaced about the influence of ETFs on the market and whether demand for these funds can inflate stock values and create fragile bubbles.
 Some ETFs rely on portfolio models that are untested in different market conditions and can lead to extreme inflows and outflows from the funds, which have a negative impact on market stability.
 Since the financial crisis, ETFs have played major roles in market flash-crashes and instability.
-Problems with ETFs were significant factors in the flash crashes and market declines in May 2010, August 2015, and [February 2018](https://www.investopedia.com/investing/best-etfs-2018-comprehensive-guide/).11 12 13
+Problems with ETFs were significant factors in the flash crashes and market declines in May 2010, August 2015, and [[February 2018]](https://www.investopedia.com/investing/best-etfs-2018-comprehensive-guide/).11 12 13

 <iframe id="mntl-sc-block-iframe__uri_1-0-3" data-src="https://www.youtube.com/embed/g9vY3CtV86w" frameborder="0" allowfullscreen="false"></iframe>